paldhous/ucb/2015/dataviz/md_raw/class12.md

 This code looks for changes in the size of the browser window, and when it detects one applies the function `resize()`.
 If you study the code in this function, you will see that it updates the width of the chart and then redraws the elements of the chart that need to change to fit the new width.

-Experiment with resizing you browser window to see how the chart now behaves.
+Experiment with resizing your browser window to see how the chart now behaves.

 This responsive chart code is adapted from the example [here](http://eyeseast.github.io/visible-data/2013/08/28/responsive-charts-with-d3/), by journalist-coder Chris Amico.
 He also has a demonstration of a [responsive D3 map](http://eyeseast.github.io/visible-data/2013/08/26/responsive-d3/).

 #### Reusable charts: modifying D3 templates

-As we've seen, making even a fairly simple chart in D3 involves a fairly large amount of code.
+As we've seen, making even a simple chart in D3 involves a fairly large amount of code.
 For this reason, if you are going to be making charts with D3 regularly, it makes sense to keep on hand a number of templates that can construct common chart types into which you can plug new data, and then modify as required.

 Mike Bostock's [bl.ocks.org page](http://bl.ocks.org/mbostock) is a great place to find code examples.
 Also look at the collected D3 tutorials in the further reading, below.

-My D3 class from last year explains some basics on making scatter plots and line charts.
+My D3 class from [last year](http://www.peteraldhous.com/ucb/2014/dataviz/week13.html) explains some basics on making scatter plots and line charts.

 Berkeley J-School lecturer Jeremy Rue has also provided some chart samples,  in his D3 lessons, see [here](http://jrue.github.io/coding/2014/lesson05/), [here](http://jrue.github.io/coding/2014/lesson06/), and [here](http://jrue.github.io/coding/2014/lesson07/).